 Tools and techniques

-There are loads of risk management tools and templates you can download over the internet — if you want to develop a risk management plan via a spreadsheet or word document.
-But a more sophisticated approach is to use business risk management software which allows you to manage enterprise risk and OHS risk all in one place — and in real time.
+There are many risk management tools and templates available online in spreadsheet or document format.
+However, a more sophisticated approach is to use business risk management software which allows you to manage enterprise risk and OHS risk all in one place — and in real time.

-• Give you the tools you need to determine root causes.
+- Provide the tools needed to determine root causes.

-• Allow you to assign correction actions and control measures to key personnel.
+- Allow assignment of corrective actions and control measures to key personnel.

-• Act as a repository for operational procedure and OHS policy.
+- Act as a repository for operational procedures and OHS policies.

 DID YOU KNOW?